astroumd/GradMap/notebooks/Lectures2024/README.md

 creating a folder in drive with all of the student versions and sharing it with them ahead of time.
 We could later share solutions the same way.
 If we'd like to go this route, the main difficulty will be handling things like loading in external files, but that can be solved without too much effort.
 Syncing things between google drive and github could also be challenging (one solution could be to only change one version, and copy it into the other).
-For now, the notebooks can be found on collab [here](https://drive.google.com/drive/folders/1oyVnQJp5cFPADaYfl_tSWwdebJWZUgOy) (if we go this route, it would probably be good to host in a GRADMAP drive rather than mine) - Alex
+The notebooks can be found on collab [here](https://drive.google.com/drive/folders/19qywXGcx63YOHvuWFGUaCLQgppPSs7m_)

 <!---
 The previous readme: